jwplayer/applicaster-docs/live/broadcast-live-events.md

 <div style="display:flex; justify-content: center;">
   <img src="../img/live-type-mapping.png" width="450">
 </div>

+### With contentTypes
+Where a contentType is defined in the JW platform the Zapp middleware will use this to replace the `live-` part of the Zapp video type. eg if a live asset has a content Type `liveEvent` Zapp will use the three video types:
+`liveEvent-future`
+`liveEvent-now`
+`liveEvent-vod`
+This can be used to manage live assets with content type metadata and allow for multiple live workflows and application logic.

 ## Create a live and upcoming shelf
 1. [Create a dynamic playlist](https://docs.jwplayer.com/platform/docs/vdh-create-a-dynamic-playlist#sort-and-filter) that contains your live and upcoming events, with